opentelekomcloud/docs/obs/user-guide/authorizing-folder-access-permissions-to-anonymous-users.md

 ## Procedure<a name="section17557163019204"></a>

 1. In the bucket list, click the bucket to be operated.
-The  **Summary**  page of the bucket is displayed.
+The  **Overview**  page of the bucket is displayed.
 2. In the navigation pane on the left, click  **Permissions**  to go to the permission management page.
 3. Choose  **Bucket Policies**  \>  **Custom Bucket Policies**.
 4. Click  **Create Bucket Policy**.
 The  **Create Bucket Policy**  dialog box is displayed.